html-to-text/node-html-to-text/.github/ISSUE_TEMPLATE/question.md

 *What you can't figure out yourself?*

 **Prior research**
-*Where did you look and what you've tried to do so far in order to figure out the answer before writing here?*
+*Where did you look and what you've tried to do so far in order to figure out the answer before writing here?
+Is there anything else you can try?*